filipberanek/phd_lectures_statistics/README.md

-# Westbohemian University Pilsen
-## Department of Cybernetics
-### PhD - Statistics
-I have done this work as part of my PhD study.
-I trained several networks to do semantic segmentation of dirt on camera.
-Some of the networks I reused, some of the networks I build from scratch only in order to experiment.
-I had to select the one that is best fitting our needs for the initial production runs.
-Selected network is currently running in production and its procesing few tens of thousands of traces monthly.
+<h1>Westbohemian University Pilsen</h1>
+<h2>Department of Cybernetics</h2>
+<h3>PhD - Statistics</h3>
+This experiment is part of my Statistics lecture I took as part of my Phd study.</br>
+I have downloaded woodscape dataset: https://woodscape.valeo.com/woodscape/download, </br>
+which is one of very few that contains annotated data for soiling</br>
+Then I studied segmentation networks.
+Some of them I created from the scratch and some of them I downloaded without weights, replaced few top layers and trained them.</br>
+My task was very simple.
+Train few networks and select the one, that seems to be best performing.
+For the selection I should have use statistical methods recommended by my professors.